 In 1920, the Spruce Falls Company would be created and its paper mill would be the driving force behind the growth of the community.
 By 1921, the pulp mill was completed with the capability of producing 75 tons of pulp.
 Things would move slowly at this point but development was coming.
 By 1923, there was a small water storage facility and a hydro electric dam was built at Spruce Falls.

 After some setbacks early in its history, the mill would expand and with it the community of Kapuskasing.
-On July 13, 1928, the New York Times would be printed entirely on Spruce Falls paper, and that has continued to this very day.
+On July 13, 1928, the New York Times would be printed entirely on Spruce Falls paper, and that has continued until 2003.
 In 1991, the plant was purchased by local residents and Tembec Inc., allowing it to remain an important part of the community for years to come.

 Thanks to the mill and the steady employed it provided, on Feb.
 18, 1921, the Town of Kapuskasing would be formed.
 At the time, it was completely a company town, with most of the men being employed by the mill.